Edgenesis/shifu.dev/docs/tutorials/demo-try.md

 ## Preparation

-To try out the devices mentioned below make sure to install shifu in your local system from [Quick Install](https://shifu.dev/docs/tutorials/demo-install) before proceeding forward.
+To try out the devices mentioned below make sure to install Shifu in your local system from [Quick Install](https://shifu.dev/docs/tutorials/demo-install) before proceeding forward.

 After the completion of Quick Install guide  change the directory to `shifudemos` using: